Service

 AFTER WAXING

-Be sure to keep the waxed area clean, DO NOT TOUCH, and avoid heat and friction during the next 24 to 48 hours.
+Be sure to keep the waxed area clean, DON’T TOUCH, and avoid heat and friction during the next 24 to 48 hours.
 This means:

 • Exfoliate!
 To ensure your next wax is smoother and prevent ingrown hairs, we suggest exfoliating 2 times a week in the shower.
 By doing this, dead skin and oils are removed from the surface of the skin so the hair is able to grow back evenly with minimal irritation.